 - Pick a story

-- Talk to a section editor
+- Talk to a member of the editorial staff

-- Get approval from the section editor
+- Get approval from the editor

 - Write your story

 - Submit your story to firstname.lastname@example.org with an original photo

 - Get feedback and edits

 1. Pick a Story

 You can write about whatever you’d like, provided that no one else has already written about it or claimed the idea.
 If you need inspiration, we invite you to attend one of our meetings (Wednesdays at 9:30 p.m. and Fridays at 2 p.m. in Hill 111) to talk with our editorial staff and review our list of stories we’d like to be written.
 You can also stop by during open office hours to speak directly with the Editor-in-Chief.

 2. Talk to an Editor